farheenimam/LeetCode-Solutions/README.md

-A collection of LeetCode questions to ace the coding interview! -
+A collection of LeetCode questions's solutions to ace the coding interview! -

 ## Solutions available: